-Investigators who have questions or suggestions regarding WVSOM's ORSP or IRB should convey them to the IRB Chair and/or Assistant Vice President of Research and Sponsored Programs to discuss questions, concerns and suggestions.
+Investigators who have questions or suggestions regarding WVSOM's ORSP or IRB should convey them to the IRB Chair and/or Associate Dean for Research and Sponsored Programs to discuss questions, concerns and suggestions.
 If such concerns are not addressed, other administrative parties (e.g., Dean, Department Chair) or the IO may be contacted as appropriate.
 The appropriate party will research the issue as necessary to form a response for the investigator.